 Have you ever bitten down on something hard and heard a cracking noise followed by intense pain?
 One of the strongest materials in the human body comprises teeth, but they can still crack when exposed to extreme pressure.
 If you have a cracked tooth, you will want to fix it as soon as you can.
-At Lovett Dental of Piney Point, TX, we offer many different treatment options for cracked teeth.
+At Lovett Dental Piney Point Village, we offer many different treatment options for cracked teeth.
 Here is what you need to know about fixing this common problem.

 The Reason You Need Treatment for Cracked Teeth